 It can be hard to enjoy family life and exhibit communal spirit when nothing in your life is going right.
 When faced with a mental illness, getting out of bed every morning can seem like a struggle but your illness does not have to be debilitating or keep you from enjoying your life.
 Contact one of the many therapists and counsellors available in the town of Dallas and start the path of your recovery with something as simple as an informal chat.

-I am licensed in North Carolina with 18 years of professional work experience.
-I have experience in helping clients with stress and anxiety, motivation, self-esteem, career difficulties, & coping with life changes.
+I am licensed in North Carolina with 7 years of professional work experience.
+I have experience in helping clients with stress and anxiety, coping with addictions, relationship issues, & family conflicts.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Dallas area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Dallas due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Dallas to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.